 Disabilities -> Canada Caregiver Tax Credit

-Proposed by the Federal 2017 Budget, starting in the 2017 taxation year the Canada Caregiver Credit would replace the following 3 existing tax credits:
+Created by the Federal 2017 Budget, starting in the 2017 taxation year the Canada Caregiver Credit replaces the following 3 existing federal and Yukon tax credits:

-- $6,883 re infirm dependants who are parents, grandparents, siblings, aunts, uncles, nieces, nephews, adult children of the claimant or of the claimant's spouse or common law partner.
+- Line 307: $6,883 re infirm dependants who are parents, grandparents, siblings, aunts, uncles, nieces, nephews, adult children of the claimant or of the claimant's spouse or common law partner.
+Income Tax Act s.
+118(1)(d)

 Other features of the Canada Caregiver Credit which differ from previous caregiver credits:

-- the dependant will not be required to live with the caregiver in order for the caregiver to claim the new credit
+- the dependant is not required to live with the caregiver in order for the caregiver to claim the new credit

-- it will not be available for non-infirm seniors who reside with their adult children or grandchildren
+- it is not available for non-infirm seniors who reside with their adult children or grandchildren

 Other rules which will remain the same as the previous caregiver credits: